Federal Elections Modernization Act¶

 Why Members Should Support the Act¶

 Immediate benefits, integrated changes: Current members receive capacity improvements and compensation increases immediately upon enactment.
 Electoral reforms launch together at the First FEMA Election as an integrated package.
-Most current members will have substantial careers before facing full multi-member district implementation.

 Universal improvements: Both parties gain from enhanced capacity, better staff retention, improved compensation.
 Reforms benefit institutional function regardless of party control.